ddimitrioglo/web-boost/README.md

 ### Description

 Web-boost is a static site generator with page-speed optimisations.
-You build your site in a "dynamic way" by using `twig`, `scss` and routing - web-boost compile it into highly optimised static pages.
+You build your site in a dynamic way by using `twig`, `scss` and routing - web-boost compile it into highly optimised static pages.

 ### Usage